go to homepage go to project rules go to information for teachers go to resources go to photo gallery

 7. Officiating the Tournament

 First, the boats must be inspected and attempt the distance to earn a grade.
-Use the Grade Sheet to check & record a score for the following information: 1) student names written on or attached to the boat, 2) proper materials (no manufactured toy boat body), 3) boat size (length<35cm and width<9cm), 4) proper batteries (one 9V or up to six D, C, AA, or AAA), 5) only one or more electric motors to power the boat, 6) the number of meters the boat propelled itself at one time, and 7) the time the boat needed to complete the 5 meter distance.
+Use the Grade Sheet to check & record the following information: 1) student names written on or attached to the boat, 2) proper materials (no manufactured toy boat body), 3) boat size (length<35cm and width<9cm), 4) proper batteries (one 9V or up to six D, C, AA, or AAA), 5) only one or more electric motors to power the boat, 6) the number of meters the boat propelled itself at one time, and 7) the time the boat needed to complete the 5 meter distance.
 The boat must meet all of the rules and propel itself the complete 5 meters at one time to qualify for competition.

 If you have multiple classes, choose the fastest eight and arrange for a final tournament.
 The final tournament is a great opportunity to invite the school newspaper, yearbook, and community newspaper.
 Have awards, a perpetual plaque, and/or give extra credit to the groups with the fastest boats in the final tournament.